dpuyda/scheduling/README.md

 ## Wait until a predicate is satisfied

-Under certain scenarios, you might need to block the current thread and execute submitted tasks in a loop until a specified condition is met.
-For example, this may happen when you submit tasks recursively and a task cannot complete until some other tasks are completed.
-In this case, all worker threads may get blocked by tasks that are waiting for other tasks to complete.
-To keep executing tasks while waiting until a specified condition is met, use the `Wait` overload accepting a predicate.
+Under certain scenarios, you might need to block the current thread and execute submitted tasks in a loop until a specific condition is met.
+For example, this can happen when tasks are submitted recursively, and a task cannot complete until other tasks have finished.
+In such cases, all worker threads may become blocked by tasks waiting for other tasks to complete.
+To continue executing tasks while waiting for a condition to be satisfied, use the Wait overload that accepts a predicate.

 For example, below is a recursive function to calculate Fibonacci numbers without memoization used in the benchmarks: